Theo-D/holbertonschool-higher_level_programming/python-more_classes/README.md

 ### This README will include descritpions for all .py files in this directory

 0-rectangle.py - Contains an empty class that represents a rectangle.

+1-rectangle.py - Added height property as well as getters and setters for both width adn height.